programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ## Dimensionality Reduction with UMAP

-Even *after* generating average embeddings for the corpus, we are still  working in a 'high-dimensional' space of 100 columns that presents two problems for our attemp to group documents together:
+Even *after* generating average embeddings for the corpus, we are still  working in a 'high-dimensional' space of 100 columns that presents two problems for our attempt to group documents together:

 - First, the ‘[curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality)’ inflates the distances between documents because the Euclidean distance between them is measured (<img alt="\sqrt \sum[x_{i}^2 + x_{j}^2 + ...]" src="https://render.githubusercontent.com/render/math?math={\sqrt \sum[x_{i}^2 + x_{j}^2 + ...] }" />) and all those <img alt="x^2" src="https://render.githubusercontent.com/render/math?math={x^2}" /> really add up; and
 - Second, many clustering algorithms—and traditional *k*-means is a good exemple of this—perform poorly in *exactly* these types of environments.